 - Are you still dealing with stress or trauma?
 Car accidents cause a lot of stress, and even anxiety and fear of driving.
 They can even leave you with PTSD.
 But simple stress, on its own, can cause headaches and other issues.
 You can try self-care activities like getting enough rest, eating well, exercising, and making time for de-stress activities like reading, meditation, or something relaxing.
 If stress and anxiety persists, you could also ask your doctor for a referral to a good therapist.

 Remember—if you are the victim of the accident, you do not need to pay for your treatment on your own.
-The insurance company may have to pay for it even if they initially say no. Take your head pain seriously and get the medical help you need.
+The insurance company may have to pay for it even if they initially say no. An Atlanta head injury accident attorney can help you secure fair compensation by negotiating with the insurance company.
+Take your head pain seriously and get the medical help you need.

 Talk to a Car Accident Lawyer for Free